hgot07/openwrt-passpoint/sta/README.md

 	option ca_cert '/etc/ssl/certs/ca-all.crt'
 	list domain_suffix_match 'idp.example.com'
 	option iw_enabled '1'
-	option iw_rcois '000000'
+	option iw_realm 'example.com'
 	option ieee80211w '1'
 ```
+Notes:
+- There is no **anonymous_identity** option.
+You may use anonymous identity in the **identity** option.
+- You may use a pair of **client_key** and **priv_key** (key only) instead of the key file in .p12.
+Try .p12 if it does not work.
-Note: If the server certificate is issued by an intermediate CA, all intermediate certificates need to be added to the CA file (or ca_path directory).
-If an intermediate certificate is missing, wpad (wpa_supplicant) fails in the certificate path validation, hence does the server authentication.
+- If the server certificate is issued by an intermediate CA, all intermediate certificates need to be added to the CA file (or ca_path directory).
+If an intermediate certificate is missing, wpad (wpa_supplicant) may fail in the certificate path validation, hence does the server authentication.